michaelkasede/Goad-labs/README.md

 # In another terminal check progress
 ludus templates list
 ```

-### The recommended strategy to deploy GOAD Ranges/Labs
-1. Setup Ludus to manage the Proxmox server (the infrastructure layer)
-2. Use the GOAD Script from Orange CyberDefense to manage the GOAD Ranges/Labs
-It's a wrapper script with an interactive menu and relies on ludus to provision labs

-## Method 1 - Using a Single Account to create GOAD Ranges

-### Option A: Create a GOAD lab with the first user created
-1. You already created your first user with the admin role and exported the API key variable into the current terminal session.
-That's enough to get started with your first lab or second.

 Note:
 - You can edit the templates created in Proxmox to customize the VM specifications.
 - You want to limit the VM resources to what your proxmox server can accomodate.
 - Give the VMs 4GB RAM, 2 vCPU if you have minimum 32GB RAM and 8 vCPU
 - Enter the Proxmox dashboard, click on each template and edit the hardware specs for RAM and Processors (vCPU)

+### The recommended way to deploy GOAD Ranges/Labs
+1. Setup Ludus to manage the Proxmox server (the infrastructure layer)
+2. Use the GOAD Script from Orange CyberDefense to manage the GOAD Ranges/Labs
+*It's a wrapper script with an interactive menu that relies on ludus to provision labs*

+## Method 1: Using a Single Account to create GOAD Ranges

+### Option A: Create a GOAD lab with the first user created
+1. You already created your first user with the admin role and exported the API key variable into the current terminal session. *That's enough to get started with your first lab or second.
+All labs created will belong to this account.*

 2. Clone and Setup GOAD Script